Awards Administered by other Authorities

 Prince Edward Island Retired Teachers' Association B.Ed/M.Ed Entrance Scholarship

 The Prince Edward Island Retired Teachers' Association has established a $2,000 scholatship for a student who graduated from a PEI high school and is entering a Bachelor of Education or Master of Education program full-time at an accrediated university.
-An application form and detailed information on qualifications can be accessed at the P. E. I. R. T. A. website.
-Deadline for application submissionis August 31, 2022.
+For further detaisl, go to the P. E. I. R. T. A. website

 The Rhodes Scholarship